Rey7910/MetNumUN2023I/README.md

 # MetNumUN2023I

-## This repository is used for the delivering of Numerical Methods tasks during the first semestrer of 2023
+## This repository is used for the delivering of Numerical Methods tasks during the first semester of 2023